GeoffreyBush/mouse_pilot_postgresql/README.md

 ### Changelog

 - 0.5
-  - Can add a breeding pair to a breeding cage
+  - Can create mice instances by transferring from breeding cage to stock cage
+  - Split "website" Django app into multiple Django apps
   - Converted the application to Bootstrap CSS
 - 0.4
   - Breeding cage view